0BananaBig0/from_gcc_to_cpp/docs/Threads.md

 1. All lock classes or functions that receive mutex objects implement the locking or unlocking behavior by calling the mutex object's lock or unlock member functions.
+2. All mutex objects are passed to them by reference.
-2. All lock objects do not manage the lifetime of the mutex object in any way: the duration of the mutex object shall extend at least until the destruction of the lock object that locks it.
+3. All lock objects do not manage the lifetime of the mutex object in any way: the duration of the mutex object shall extend at least until the destruction of the lock object that locks it.

 ### `std::lock_guard`